kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 ├── outputs.tf
 └── variables.tf
 ```

+For small projects, you can keep store the current state on your local machine.
+For production environments, it's best to use Terraform Cloud to manage the current state, especially when collaborating with other developers.

 The root directory's `main.tf` file can be considered the entry point for the terraform configuration.
 It lists the required providers and modules that will be maintained by the repo.
 In this case, we define the snowflake provider sourced from `Snowflake-Labs/snowflake` and specify a local backend.
 The local backend simply states that the "status" of the current cloud resources is stored on your local machine.
 In production, you'd want this to be in a shared location like Terraform Cloud for team collaboration and increased reliability.